SiniKraft/Gob-Fish/README.md

 # Installation
 If you want to simply play this game, download the installer [here](https://github.com/SiniKraft/Gob-Fish/releases/download/1.2/GobFish_SETUP.exe).
 The installers for Linux and Mac are coming soon.
+See the [wiki](https://github.com/SiniKraft/Gob-Fish/wiki/Gob-Fish-wiki) to play on Mac or Linux.

 # Credits and licence
 "Gob Fish" created by [SiniKraft](https://github.com/SiniKraft).